angheloko/donlalicon-static/content/blog/nuxt-static-github-pages-action.md

 Go to the Settings of your GitHub repository and scroll down to the **Pages** section.
 In the **GitHub Pages** settings, select the source branch that you created earlier.

 ![GitHub Pages settings](https://firebasestorage.googleapis.com/v0/b/donlalicon.appspot.com/o/Screenshot%202021-05-22%20at%2012.00.51%20PM.png?alt=media&token=bb883d11-89dc-4553-a686-878c7bdee32d)

+And you're all set!
+GitHub Pages will use the branch you selected (e.g. `gh-pages`) and where your build artifact will automatically be committed as you continue to develop on your main branch.